BrotherFatcake/notes/MongoDB/Mongoose.md

 //it with args 'description of test' and function with no args

     //create const 2ndConst {object}
         //object is test data {key1: newKey1Val, key2: newKey2Val}

     //return modelName and findOne with no args

-//then with arg of function with dataName arg 2ndConst id equal dataName id
+            //then with arg of function with arg dataName

+            //2ndConst id equal dataName id

             //return chai request with arg app

-//.post with arg of '/endpoint/${dataName id}'
+            //.put with arg of '/endpoint/${dataName id}'

             //.send with arg of new 2ndConst

         //then with arg of function with arg of res

             //expect arg response to have status 204

             //return modelName findByID with arg 2ndConst id

         //then with arg function arg dataName

             //expect dataName key1 to equal 2ndConst key1

             //expect dataName key2 to equal 2ndConst key2

 //DELETE TESTS